Get Matched With Business Colleges

 Business associate degrees are generally offered by community colleges, which is notable because these academic institutions tend to charge lower tuition rates than traditional four-year colleges and universities.
 These programs often consist of 60 credit hours of coursework that take students approximately two years to complete.
 Students typically receive instruction in finance, human resources management, and customer service.
 These topics are usually covered broadly, providing a basic introduction to the field and a good foundation for future learning.

 The majority of business professionals possess, at minimum, bachelor’s degrees.
-These BS in business programs usually consist of 120 credit hours of coursework that take full-time students approximately four years to complete.
+These BS in business administration programs usually consist of 120 credit hours of coursework that take full-time students approximately four years to complete.
 Students can expect instruction to delve deeper into many key components in the field, with particular focus placed on marketing, finance (such as how to read financial records and financial statements), business operations, and accounting.
 Coursework typically helps those enrolled develop skills that can be applied to many different business professions and in other employment settings.
 Business graduates with a business degree might work as financial managers, marketing managers, as a financial analyst, or in other similar roles.

 While bachelor’s degrees in business can lead to jobs as financial analysts, human resource specialists, and management consultants, it’s common for professionals in the field to continue their education by enrolling in further education.